lsamano/Moon-Harvest-CLI-Game/NOTES.md

 ## PRODUCTION LOG

+### Jan 04, 2019
+- Added cow and sheep, ability to get their products, and sell them.

+### Jan 03, 2019
+- Created branch "adding_animals" in order to add a barn and three new models.

 ### Jan 01, 2019
 - Added terminal-table gem and cleaned up table UIs.
 - Added some flavor texts to the Home.